rubberydub/c-schools-algorithm/README.md

 This is a greedy set cover algorithm.

-It takes as input a weighted graph consisting of
+It takes as input a weighted graph consisting of 2 types of verticies - schools and houses.
+It returns the optimum school verticies to build schools at.
+Each house must be within distance 100 of a school.

+The input is a text file where:

+Line 1 is the number of houses.

+Line 2 is the number of schools.

+All other lines are edges in the graph - 3 entries consisting of the two verticies adjacent with the edge and the edge weight (distance).

+This algorithm includes implementations of:

+A heap data type.

+A graph data type.

+A disjoint sets data type.

+Dijkstra's algorithm.

+A greedy set cover algorithm.

 Usage: